-Embark on a day’s excursion to Tango & Chari.
-Tango Monastery is situated on a solitary hill covered by forest and is one of the best places to study Buddhism.
-The monks take pride in being a part of this beautiful Draktsang and at present, there are also seven reincarnations studying here.
+Embark on an excursion to Tango & Chari.
+Tango monastery is situated in solitary hill covered by forest and is one of the best places to study Buddhism.
+The monks take pride in being a part of this beautiful Draktsang and at present there are also seven reincarnation studying here.

-The 12th century Chari goemba is one of the most popular meditational retreat centers for the monks.
+The 12th century Chari goemba is one of the most popular meditational retreat centre for the monks.
 The meditational sites are glued to the rocky cliff 300m above the river valley.
 Once the monks graduate from Tango Monastery most of them decides to sit for meditation around the holy temple of Chari from three years to nine years.
-Tango Chari is located 12km away from Thimphu city.
+Tango Chari is located 12km away from Thimphu city .

 The hike to Tango monastery takes about 1.5hrs round trip and the Chari goemba takes about 2.5hrs round trip.
 Picnic lunch will be arranged amidst the nature trail.
-After visiting the holy shrines, you can spend some time meditating in the temple and the surrounding campus.
-It is believed, meditation happens own at this serene site.
+After visiting the holy shrines, if you are interested, we shall arrange a small meditation session with a Buddhist master who will instruct you on ancient Mahayana meditation on mindfulness, compassion and inner peace.
+After you have followed the instructions you can spend some time meditating in the temple and the surrounding campus.
+It is believed, meditation happens own at these serene sites.